macs3-project/MACS/README.md

 	4) R wrappers for MACS

-    5) Switching to Github Action for CI, support multi-arch testing.
+    5) Switching to Github Action for CI, support multi-arch testing

+    6) Call variants in peak regions directly from BAM files

 ## Install